sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-concepts/environments/index.md

 ## Workflow between the three environments

-In a nutshell, the workflow between the environments is that changes flow from Dev to Test to Live:
+In a nutshell, the workflow between the environments is that changes flow either from Test or from Dev to the other environments:

-- no-code changes are made in Test, and get pushed from Test to Live
+- no-code changes are made in Test, and get pushed from Test to Dev and Live
 - code changes are made and reviewed in Dev, and get pushed from Dev to Test and Live